 Currently, the parties are briefing a Motion to Dismiss filed by the U.S. Department of Health and Human Services.
 This case is not stayed.
 However, it will be some time before a decision is entered on the Motion to Dismiss.

 Solution Strategy for Self-Funded Plans

 The IDR process added by the NSA triggers a new risk for self-funded health plans that use RBP with a network of providers or plans that directly contract with providers and facilities.
 We believe the most effective way to address NSA legislation, particularly elements of the IDR process, is to adopt a pure RBP plan – a strategy designed to moderate costs by establishing a benchmark fee schedule and payment ceiling in lieu of a traditional provider network.
-Pure RBP plans that do not contract with providers should remain unaffected by NSA because there aren’t any out-of-network claims; nor any determination of a median in-network rate.
+(Ambien) Pure RBP plans that do not contract with providers should remain unaffected by NSA because there aren’t any out-of-network claims; nor any determination of a median in-network rate.

 Your Medical Billing Partner

 aequum receives requests for guidance from payers and plans on how to navigate new federal and state healthcare regulations and compliance with the good faith standard.